Request or download the MATTR Pi SDK Trial License Agreement and the MATTR Customer Agreement and review these terms.

 try {

-const wallet = unwrap(await initialise());
+const wallet = unwrap(await initialize());

 } catch (error) {